django-json-api/django-rest-framework-json-api/docs/usage.md

 Per default the primary key property `pk` on the instance is used as the resource identifier.

-It is possible to overwrite this by defining an `id` field on the serializer like:
+It is possible to overwrite the resource id by defining an `id` field on the serializer like:

 ```python
 class UserSerializer(serializers.ModelSerializer):